 1. Be Creative

-As you start thinking about financing your new home, your builder will likely try to steer you toward their preferred lender, so find out if there’s any incentive for you to go with that lender.
-Even so, shop around and educate yourself.
+As you start thinking about financing your new home, your builder will likely try to steer you toward their preferred lender.
+Find out if there’s any incentive for you to go with that lender, but don’t stop there: Shop around and educate yourself.
 Their lender may not be offering the best mortgage terms for you.
-Check with your bank or credit union, which may offer you good rates and terms based on your history with them.
-Your agent is likely to have lenders they often work with who can give you good rates.
+Check with your bank or credit union, who may offer competitive rates and terms based on your history with them.

 4. Be Realistic and Willing To Walk Away